Flooring

 2in1 Silent Vapor Barrier Underlayment

-Overall, this brand from Bestlaminate is going to be your best value for your money.
+Overall, this brand from Bestlaminate will be your best value for your money.
 It is one of the thinnest underlays, so it does not provide much cushion and has a lower sound rating than others.
-2in1 Silent Vapor Barrier also has good sound dampening ratings, is eco-friendly, and suitable for concrete and wood floors.
+2in1 Silent Vapor Barrier also has good sound dampening ratings, is eco-friendly, and is suitable for concrete and wood floors.

 • STC: 65